devmorph-9/devmorph-9/README.md

-<p>I'm Devmorph-9 - I'm a full stack developer.
+I'm Devmorph-9 - I'm a full stack developer.
- I explore random ideas, pick random project and build side projects in free time</p>
+ I explore random ideas, pick random project and build side projects in free time

-**<h4>Current Working on</h4>**
-<p>currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that
-currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that
+**Current Working on** this project, this are few of my project and this is what i m learning like how to make use of this to build that currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that

 **Following the technologies that use mostly (incl.
 Languages, Framworks, Tools, Library, etc.]**